yatskevich/grunt-bower-task/README.md

 img/bootstrap-sass/glyphicons-halflings.png
 ```

-## TODO
-I'm going to add options to configure target dirs for asset types, like "css" goes to `public/vendor/css`, "img" goes to `dist/img`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][].